 We further examined the patterns of leave by analysing the length of each instance of leave.
 An instance is defined as each time a person took leave; each instance could be of different time lengths.
-Figure 4.17 represents the proportion of the length of the instances and the days of leave55 (this table does not include maternity leave).
-For more detailed information please refer to the Phase I report(Reddy et al, 2010).
+Figure 6.2 represents the proportion of the length of the instances and the days of leave (this figure does not include maternity leave).
+For more detailed information please refer to the Phase I report (Reddy, Janse van Rensburg et al, 2010).